The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Introduction

 {Luckily, this compact dust structure can be probed by time-domain observations.
-Depending on the AGN luminosity and observed wavelength,} the circumnuclear torus ranges from light-weeks to many light-years in size.
-The signals we receive encode these structures as a result of the light travel times from the central engine to the relevant structure and then to us.
-Thus, cross-correlation analysis of the AGN optical and IR light curves, i.e. dust reverberation analysis, provides a powerful tool to pin down the torus structures \citep[e.g.,][]{Clavel1989, Barvainis1992, Suganuma2006, kosh14, Lyu2019}.
+Depending on the AGN luminosity and observed wavelength,} the circumnuclear torus ranges from light-weeks to many light-years in size. { When the energy output of the nucleus varies, the signals we receive encode the torus structure as a result of the light travel times from the central engine to the reradiating zone and then to us.} Thus, cross-correlation analysis of the AGN optical and IR light curves, i.e. dust reverberation analysis, provides a powerful tool to pin down the torus structures \citep[e.g.,][]{Clavel1989, Barvainis1992, Suganuma2006, kosh14, Lyu2019}.
 Most such studies are focused on the K-band (at 2.2 $\mu$m), which can be easily accessed with ground-based observations \citep[e.g.,][]{kosh14, Minezaki2019}.
 Multi-band reverberation behavior can reveal additional aspects of the circumnuclear torus structure (e.g., smooth, clumpy, some combination).
-However, there are relatively few explorations and the available studies show a range of results \citep[e.g.,][]{glass04, okny14, Lyu2019}.
-It is also hypothesized that the circumnuclear torus should change structure in reaction to changing nuclear luminosity, but again there is a range of results \citep[e.g.,][]{ okny14, Schnulle2015}.
+However, there are relatively few such explorations and the available studies show a range of results \citep[e.g.,][]{glass04, okny14, Lyu2019}.
+It is also hypothesized that the circumnuclear torus should change structure in reaction to changing nuclear luminosity resulting in changes in the reverberation timing, but again there is a range of results \citep[e.g.,][]{ okny14, Schnulle2015}.